-• The NetVault Backup Plug-in for FileSystem supports the following special characters in an exclusion list.
+• The Plug-in for FileSystem supports the following special characters in an exclusion list.

 Character Description

 1 Used to terminate Linux and UNIX file paths.

-1 Used to terminate Windows file paths.
+\ Used to terminate Windows file paths.

 ?
 Used to match any one character.

 !n Used to insert new line.

 !r Used to insert carriage return.

 !t Used to insert tab.

 !f Used to insert form feed.

 !b Used to insert backspace,

 !
 Used to escape any special character that follows.

 !!
 Used to specify ! character in the filename or path.

 - File and directory names are case-sensitive on Linux and case-insensitive on Windows. - · Spaces are not ignored. - To insert comments, use # at the starting of each line. - An exclusion list should not include any System State components on Windows, especially Windows File Protection and SYSVOL files on a Domain Controller. - An exclusion list cannot contain files or paths with non-ASCII characters.
-Such entries can cause a backup to fail.
+Such entries can cause a backup to fail. - Exclusion list is not supported for Off-Host backup.